syl20lego/rn-skeleton/README.md

 # rn-skeleton
-I had some trouble finding example for integrating keys frameworks all together, it is easy to find on a specific topic but never how everything would work together.
+Having trouble finding examples for integrating keys frameworks such has redux with saga and navigation on React Native.
+It is easy to find example on a specific topic butI could never find everything that would work together.
-There are probably other ways to do this but feel free to leave comments or suggestions.
+I did some adaptation to my style and there are probably other ways, if you like or dislike, feel free to leave comments or suggestions.

-React native skeleton project for
+React native skeleton project for:
 * React Native
 * React-Redux
 * Redux-Persist